Methadone

-Methadone, sold under the brand names Dolophine and Methadose among others, is a synthetic opioid agonist used for chronic pain and also for opioid dependence.
-It is used to treat chronic pain, and it is also used to treat addiction to heroin or other opioids.
-Prescribed for daily use, the medicine relieves cravings and removes withdrawal symptoms.
-Detoxification using methadone can be accomplished in less than a month, or it may be done gradually over as long as for the rest of the patient’s life.
+Methadone, sold under the brand names Dolophine and Methadose among others, is a synthetic opioid used medically to treat chronic pain and opioid use disorder.
+Prescribed for daily use, the medicine relieves cravings and opioid withdrawal symptoms.
+Withdrawal management using methadone can be accomplished in less than a month, or it may be done gradually over a longer period of time, or simply maintained for the rest of the patient's life.
 While a single dose has a rapid effect, maximum effect can take up to five days of use.
 After long-term use, in people with normal liver function, effects last 8 to 36 hours.
 Methadone is usually taken by mouth and rarely by injection into a muscle or vein.